Towards the Generalization of Contrastive Self-Supervised Learning: Related Work

 \section{Related Work}

 {\bf Algorithms of Contrastive SSL.} Early works such as MoCo \citep{he2020momentum} and SimCLR \citep{chen2020simple}, use the InfoNCE loss to pull the positive samples close while enforcing them away from the negative samples in the embedding space.
 These methods require large batch sizes \citep{chen2020simple}, memory banks \citep{he2020momentum}, or carefully designed negative sampling strategies \citep{hu2021adco}.
 To obviate these, some recent works get rid of negative samples and prevent representation collapse by cross-correlation loss \citep{zbontar2021barlow,bardes2021vicreg} or training strategies \citep{grill2020bootstrap,chen2021exploring}.
-In this paper, we mainly study the effectiveness of InfoNCE and cross-correlation loss, and do not enter the discussion of training strategies.
+In this paper, we mainly study the effectiveness of the InfoNCE loss and the cross-correlation loss, and do not enter the discussion of training strategies.

-{\bf Theoretical Understandings of Contrastive SSL.} Most theoretical analysis is based on the InfoNCE loss, and lack of understanding of recently proposed cross-correlation loss \cite{zbontar2021barlow}.
-Early works understand the InfoNCE loss based on maximizing the mutual information (MI) between positive samples \citep{oord2018representation,bachman2019learning,hjelm2018learning,tian2019contrastive,tian2020makes}.
-However, \citet{tschannen2019mutual} find that optimizing tighter bounds of MI does not imply better representations.
-Thus, MI may not fully explain the success of InfoNCE.
-Besides, \citet{arora2019theoretical} directly analyze the generalization of InfoNCE loss based on the assumption that positive samples are drawn from the same latent classes, which is different from practical contrastive algorithms.
-Furthermore, \citet{haochen2021provable} study contrastive SSL from a matrix decomposition perspective, but it is only applicable to their spectral contrastive loss.
-The behavior of InfoNCE loss is also studied from the perspective of alignment and uniformity, under the condition of infinite negative samples \citep{wang2020understanding}, sparse coding model \citep{wen2021toward}, or impractical ``expansion'' assumption \citep{wei2020theoretical}.
+{\bf Theoretical Understandings of Contrastive SSL.} Most theoretical analysis is based on the InfoNCE loss, and lack of understanding of recently proposed cross-correlation loss \citep{zbontar2021barlow}.
+Early works understand the InfoNCE loss based on maximizing the mutual information (MI) between positive samples \citep{oord2018representation,bachman2019learning,hjelm2018learning,tian2019contrastive,tian2020makes,tschannen2019mutual}.
+However, a rigorous relationship between mutual information and downstream performance has not been established.
+Besides, \citet{arora2019theoretical} directly analyze the generalization of InfoNCE loss based on the assumption that positive samples are drawn from the same latent classes, which is different from practical algorithms. \citet{ash2021investigating} study the role of negative samples and show an interesting collision-coverage trade-off theoretically. \citet{haochen2021provable} study contrastive SSL from a matrix decomposition perspective, but it is only applicable to their spectral contrastive loss.
+The behavior of InfoNCE is also studied from the perspective of alignment and uniformity \citep{wang2020understanding}, sparse coding model \citep{wen2021toward}, the expansion assumption \citep{wei2020theoretical}, stochastic neighbor embedding \citep{hu2022your}, and augmentation robustness \citep{Zhao2023arcl}.